backyardbiomech/DLCconverterDLT/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU Lesser General Public License v3.0; see the [LICENSE.md](LICENSE.md) file for details.
+Note that the software is provided "as is", without warranty of any kind, express or implied.
+If you use the code, please cite DeepLabCut and either DLTdv or Argus.